splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 # SC4S "Bring Your Own Environment"

-* FOREWORD:  The BYOE SC4S deliverable should be considered as a _secondary_ option for SC4S deployment, and should be considered only by those with specific needs based on advanced understanding of syslog-ng architectures.
+* FOREWORD:  The BYOE SC4S deliverable should be considered as a _secondary_ option for SC4S deployment, and should be considered only by those with specific needs based on advanced understanding of syslog-ng architectures and linux/syslog-ng system administration.
 The container deliverable is the preferred deliverable of SC4S for almost all enterprises.
 If you are simply trying to "get syslog working", the turnkey, container approach described in the other runtime documents will be the fastest route to success.

 The "Bring Your Own Environment" instructions that follow allow administrators to utilize the SC4S syslog-ng config files directly on the host OS running on a hardware server or virtual machine.
 Administrators must provide an